zmknox/zmknox.github.io/contact.md

 permalink: /contact/
 ---

 ## Need to get in touch?
-Here's how
+Here's how:
 ##### There are many ways you can get in touch with me if needed.
 Here are a few I'd recommend

 -----------------